oVirt/ovirt-site/source/feature/self-hosted-engine.html.md

          [ INFO  ] Stage: Programs detection
          [ INFO  ] Stage: Environment setup
          [ INFO  ] Stage: Environment customization
                  --== STORAGE CONFIGURATION ==--
                  During customization use CTRL-D to abort.
                  Please specify the full shared storage connection path to use (example: host:/path): myhost.home:/export [ INFO  ] Installing on first host
                  Please provide storage domain name [hosted_storage]:
                  Local storage datacenter name [hosted_datacenter]:
                  --== SYSTEM CONFIGURATION ==--
                  --== NETWORK CONFIGURATION ==--
                  iptables was detected on your computer, do you wish setup to configure it?
 (Yes, No)[Yes]:
-                 Please indicate a pingable gateway IP address: 10.1.1.1

-                 --== VM CONFIGURATION ==--
+                 Please indicate a pingable gateway IP address: 10.1.1.1 --== VM CONFIGURATION ==--
                  Please specify the device to boot the VM from (cdrom, disk, pxe) [cdrom]: pxe The following CPU types are supported by this host:
                      - model_Conroe: Intel Conroe Family
                  Please specify the CPU type to be used by the VM [model_Conroe]:
                  Please specify the number of virtual CPUs for the VM [Defaults to minimum requirement: 2]:
                  Please specify the disk size of the VM in GB [Defaults to minimum requirement: 25]:
                  Please specify the memory size of the VM in MB [Defaults to minimum requirement: 4096]:
                  Please specify the console type you would like to use to connect to the VM (vnc, spice) [vnc]:
                  --== HOSTED ENGINE CONFIGURATION ==--
                  Enter the name which will be used to identify this host inside the Administrator Portal [hosted_engine_1]:
                  Enter 'admin@internal' user password that will be used for accessing the Administrator Portal:
                  Confirm 'admin@internal' user password:
                  Please provide the FQDN for the engine you would like to use.
 This needs to match the FQDN that you will use for the engine installation within the VM: hosted-engine.home
-         [WARNING] Failed to resolve hosted.engine.home using DNS, it can be resolved only locally Please provide the name of the SMTP server through which we will send notifications [localhost]:
+         [WARNING] Failed to resolve hosted-engine.home using DNS, it can be resolved only locally Please provide the name of the SMTP server through which we will send notifications [localhost]:
                  Please provide the TCP port number of the SMTP server [25]:
                  Please provide the email address from which notifications will be sent [root@localhost]:
                  Please provide a comma-separated list of email addresses which will get notifications [root@localhost]:
          [ INFO  ] Stage: Setup validation
                  --== CONFIGURATION PREVIEW ==--
                  Engine FQDN                        : hosted-engine.home
                  Bridge name                        : rhevm
                  SSH daemon port                    : 22